CorfuDB/CorfuDB/README.md

 ## Checking if the deployment is working

 You will probably want to test if your deployment is working.
-The class org.corfudb.tests.HelloCorfu performs a few basic "health tests", such connecting with the config-master and retrieving the configuration from it; connecting with the sequencer and retrieving the current tail of the log; and connecting with each one of the logging-units.
+The class org.corfudb.samples.HelloCorfu performs a few basic "health tests", such connecting with the config-master and retrieving the configuration from it; connecting with the sequencer and retrieving the current tail of the log; and connecting with each one of the logging-units.

 To run is manually, either invoke within your Java IDE, or use:
 ```
-$ java -classpath <shaded-jar> org.corfudb.tests.HelloCorfu <master-URL>
+$ java -classpath <shaded-jar> org.corfudb.samples.HelloCorfu <master-URL>
 ```
 Where `<shaded-jar>` is the target shaded jar file, for example, target/corfudb-0.1-SNAPSHOT-shaded.jar , and `<master-URL>` is the full address of the master, for example, http://localhost:8000/corfu.